 Windsor Castle gives you the chance to snoop around a royal residence and track the history of the English monarchy. ...
 More

 Windsor Castle gives you the chance to snoop around a royal residence and track the history of the English monarchy.
 There's been a royal castle here since the time of William the Conqueror, though it has been altered and rebuilt through the centuries.
-Part of the Castle is still used as a Royal Residence, and Prince Edward married Sophie Rhys-Jones in St. George's Chapel in 1999.
-The Castle is huge, so people tend to head for the most spectacular bits - the State Apartments, St George's Chapel, the Gallery and the delightful Queen Mary's Dolls' House.
+The castle is huge, so people tend to head for the most spectacular bits; the State Apartments, St. George's Chapel, the Gallery and the delightful Queen Mary's Dolls' House.
 Works of art, antique furniture, curiosities and impressive architecture reflect the tastes of many different royal generations.
 Crowds and queues are the norm in summer, so leave plenty of time.
-Hours depend on season.
-Check the website for more information.

 I've visited every royal castle in England and Scotland, and I feel the Windsor visit is by far the best.
 I felt it was even better than touring Buckingham Palace.
 You are allowed to tour the interior and wander around throughout the castle grounds.
 You are likely to see the guard marching down to their quarters at some point.
 If you have time (and it does require extra time), visit Queen Mary's Dollhouse exhibit, which is at the entrance to where tourists enter the castle.
 I've been to Windsor twice now and plan to return whenever I visit England.
 I'm very into England's history and this tour is a must for any history buff.
 I would suggest anyone who plans to visit read up on some of the history.
 Also, be sure to purchase one of the guidebooks at the Castle.
 The books are not expensive.
 I did so at every castle and I found it provided a great overall history less about everything I saw.